 For comparison to the AFSC survey, IPHC relative population number's (RPN) were calculated using the same methods as the AFSC survey values, the only difference being the depth stratum increments.
 First, an average CPUE was calculated by depth stratum for each region.
 The CPUE was then multiplied by the area size of that stratum.
 A region RPN was calculated by summing the RPNs for all strata in the region.
 Area sizes used to calculate biomass in the RACE trawl surveys were utilized for IPHC RPN calculations.

 Area sizes differ between the IPHC and AFSC longline surveys because the IPHC surveys the shelf while the AFSC survey samples the slope.

-We compared the IPHC and the AFSC RPNs for the GOA (Figure 3.10A).
+We do not obtain IPHC survey estimates for the current year until the following year.
+We compared the IPHC and the AFSC RPNs for the GOA (Figure 3.10).
 The two series track well, but the IPHC survey RPN has more variability.
-This makes sense because it surveys shallower water on the shelf where younger sablefish reside and are more patchily distributed.
+This is likely because it surveys shallower water on the shelf where younger sablefish reside and are more patchily distributed.
 Since the abundance of younger sablefish will be more variable as year classes pass through, the survey should more closely resemble the NMFS GOA trawl survey index described above (Figure 3.4).

-Because of the differences in variability between the IPHC and AFSC surveys, we computed Student's t normalized residuals and plotted them for the time series (Figure 3.10B).
-The trends have begun to diverge and do not track as closely as they did when we started tracking the IPHC data in the 2010 assessment (2012, Pearson's r = 0.25, p-value>0.05; 2010 r = 0.63, p=0.028).
-IPHC trends by region were similar but IPHC data was more variable for most areas.
+While the two surveys have shown consistent patterns for most years, they diverged in 2010 and 2011, but the 2012 estimates both show the lowest point in the time series for each index (Figure 3.10).
+The IPHC estimate for the Gulf of Alaska for 2012 was a 22% decline from 2011.
+IPHC trends by region were similar, but IPHC data was more variable for most areas.
 We will continue to examine trends in each region and at each depth interval for evidence of recruiting year classes and for comparison to the AFSC longline survey.
-There is some effort in depths shallower than 200 meters on the AFSC survey, and we may compute RPNs for these depths for future comparisons with the IPHC RPNs.
+There is some effort in depths shallower than 200 meters on the AFSC survey, and we recently have computed RPNs for these depths for future comparisons with the IPHC RPNs.